jly02/jly02/README.md

 ### Hi, I'm Jonathan! 🐼

-I'm a computer science major at the University of Washington.
-My interests span several theoretical and applied disciplines, including computational complexity theory, cryptography, logic and programming languages, and formal methods.
-It might seem like a lot to some, but there's no reason to believe these topics are all disjoint: if I don't know what the intersection is yet, I simply have to learn more.
+I'm a fourth-year computer science major at the University of Washington.
+My interests span several theoretical and applied disciplines, including computational complexity theory, logic and programming languages, and formal methods.

-And while these may sound highly academic, I am equally enthusiastic about applying my knowledge to real-world situations!

 ### What I'm Up To

-Currently, I'm a research assistant at the [HPDIC](https://hpdic.github.io/) lab.
-My work is about designing and implementing cryptographic protocols which leverage caching and the power of [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) to accelerate encryption operations for large batches of data (see: [RacheAL](https://github.com/jly02/RacheAL)).
+I am currently a teaching assistant for CSE 421: Introduction to Algorithms at the University of Washington.

 ### How to Reach Me